cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 Enables the hybrid messaging service

-**IMPORTANT**: the startMessagingService method should be called after executing the configureService method and prior to executing any other call related to hybrid messaging.
-All hybrid messaging methods called prior to service starting (except for configureService which should be called before it and as early in the application life cycle as possible) will return with an error.
+**IMPORTANT**: the startMessagingService method should be called after executing the configureService method and should complete with success prior to executing any other call related to hybrid messaging.
+All hybrid messaging methods called prior to successful service starting (except for configureService which should be called before it and as early in the application life cycle as possible) will return with an error.

 ### Parameters